$1 MILLION SETTLEMENT

 Plaintiff’s Attorneys: James Montee, The Montee Law Firm, P.C.,

 An ironworker worker injured when a construction elevator malfunctioned has reached a $1,000,000.00 settlement of her case pending in the Circuit Court of Jackson County, Missouri.

 Karen Chaffee, an ironworker foreman for Rebar, Inc., was injured on April 24, 2002, at a construction site at Heartland Health Hospital in St. Joseph, Missouri, when a construction elevator carrying Ms. Chaffee to the second floor of the project failed.
 The elevator fell to the bottom of the elevator shaft.
 The elevator was being operated by D.E.
 Contracting.

 The Montee Law Firm, P.C.’s investigation determined that Champion Elevator sent an improper part for the elevator.
 This fact was discovered prior to the installation of the part; however, the installer, LICO Steel, cut the part to make it fit.
 It was Ms. Chaffee’s position that this contributed to the elevator’s collapse.
 A LICO expert blamed wind conditions.

 Ms. Chaffee suffered severe back injuries as a result of the accident.
-Ms. Chaffee required extensive medical treatment including several lumbar epidural injections, a three level decompression and a two level arthrodecis and an anterior lumbar interbody fusion at L3-4 and L4-5, with placement of fusion cages.
+Ms. Chaffee required extensive medical treatment including several lumbar epidural injections, a three-level decompression, a two-level arthrodesis, and an anterior lumbar interbody fusion at L3-4 and L4-5, with the placement of fusion cages.